-My research on institutional finance shows that investor demand can explain a large fraction of asset price movements.
-For instance, flow-induced price pressures explain around 30% of size and value factor movements, as well as the sharp drop of momentum-related factor profits after 2002.
+My research on institutional asset pricing shows that demand movements can explain a large fraction of asset price movements.
+For instance, fund flow-induced price pressures explain 30% of size and value factor movements, as well as the sharp drop of momentum-related factor profits after 2002.
 This is partially due to the fact that the trading price multipliers are larger in undiversifiable portfolios.
 My coauthors and I also used a Morningstar 2002 methodology change to show causal evidence of demand on style-level returns.

 Here is my CV.
 You can reach me at email@example.com.